 b.
 Sales at retail of tangible personal property, other than gasoline, diesel fuel, to the Tribe for a governmental function;

 c.
-Sales at retail of tangible personal property to the Tribe, to a Resident Tribal Member, or to a resident tribal member’s business or a Tribal entity for a business purpose on Tribal or trust land, provided the Tribal member or a representative of the Tribal entity certifies that the item(s) purchased will be used or consumed entirely at its business location on Tribal or trust lands;
+Sales at retail of tangible personal property to the Tribe, to a Resident Tribal Member, or to a Resident Tribal Member’s business or a Tribal entity for a business purpose on Tribal or trust land, provided the Tribal member or a representative of the Tribal entity certifies that the item(s) purchased will be used or consumed entirely at its business location on Tribal or trust lands;

 d.
 Sales at retail of tangible personal property, other than gasoline, diesel fuel, cigarettes and other tobacco products, to a Resident Tribal member for his personal use within the Agreement Area;